The LSST DESC DC2 Simulated Sky Survey: Modeling the DC2 Universe

 The probability of occurrence of \sneia\ has been observed to be roughly proportional to the stellar mass of the host galaxy, while the stellar mass and other properties of the host galaxy such as its star formation rate are also correlated to the abundance of \sneia\ per unit stellar mass.
 Ignoring the latter, we chose the host galaxies in the redshift bin, such that the probability of occupation of a galaxy is proportional to its stellar mass.
 As there are many more host galaxies of lower stellar mass, and the probability of occurrence of very high mass galaxies is exponentially lower, this leads to a stellar mass distribution of the host galaxies shown in \autoref{fig:snhost_mass}.
 Finally, an important aspect of the planned analysis is related to the position of the SNe with respect to the host galaxy, and the surface brightness of the galaxy in the pixels around the position.
 Hence, for the SNe that are hosted by the galaxy, we developed a prescription so that its position traces the light in the galaxy.
 Since cosmoDC2 galaxies have bulges, disks, or both, we first assigned the SN to one of the components randomly, assuming that the probability of a component hosting it was proportional to its stellar mass.
-Then, finally, we assigned a position by sampling the surface brightness profile of the hosting component (which in the cosmoDC2 catalog was by definition sersic and only had a sersic index of 1 and 4)\footnote{\https{github.com/rbiswas4/SNPop}}.
-This prescription results in angular distance of the hosted \sneia\ from the galaxy center described in \autoref{fig:sn_distances_2}, which may be compared with studies of distances of \sneia\ from galaxies on the basis of real observations (e.g. \citealt{2012ApJ...755..125G}).
+Then, finally, we assigned a position by sampling the surface brightness profile of the hosting component (which in the cosmoDC2 catalog was by definition sersic and only had a sersic index of 1 or 4)\footnote{\https{github.com/rbiswas4/SNPop}}.
+This prescription results in angular distance of the hosted \sneia\ from the galaxy center described in \autoref{fig:sn_distances_2}.
+The figure shows the probability density function of the distance to the SNe from the centers of their host galaxies in DC2, relative to the size of the host galaxy over the entire redshift range ($z < 1$).
+In normalizing these distances by host galaxy size, we use of both the semi-major and semi-minor axes as estimates of the galaxy size and get very similar results.
+To compare with past studies of such distances of \sneia\ from galaxies on the basis of real observations (e.g. \citealt{2012ApJ...755..125G}), we estimate the probability density function by eye from Figure 2 of \citealt{2012ApJ...755..125G} and overplot on our results.
+In doing so, we have have identified `spiral` and `elliptical` hosts in \citealt{2012ApJ...755..125G} with disks and bulges in DC2 simulations, respectively.
+We also ignore that their normalization used a slightly different estimate of galaxy size.
+It should be noted that while our results apply to all simulated supernovae with hosts, their results apply to detected and spectroscopically identified \sneia\ that passed selection criteria for a light curve analysis sample and therefore include selection effects.
+In particular, this is likely to miss supernovae near the galaxy cores, partly because these regions of the galaxy have higher surface brightness which is a problem for difference imaging algorithms, but more importantly, because detections near the core were not followed up as they were likely to be AGN or tidal disruption events.
+This is a likely explanation for the difference near the core.
+In general, the simulated distances show good agreement with the observations from SDSS.
 It also leads to the distribution of surface brightness at the location of the SNe (as predicted by the truth catalog) shown in~\autoref{fig:surface_brightness}.